nexckycort/dotfiles/README.md

 designed to automate the installation and setup of essential terminal and desktop tools, as well as the application of custom dotfiles.

-This setup was inspired by the excellent work of Basecamp's [Omakub project](https://github.com/basecamp/omakub).
+This setup is based on the excellent work of Basecamp's [Omakub project](https://github.com/basecamp/omakub).

 ---